 This course is built around an active classroom component.
-Students are expected to attend all classes and associated activities.
+Attendance in all class meetings is therefore strongly advised.
 Students not attending class regularly will be at a considerable disadvantage.

 English Usage

 Students are expected to proofread all written work for any grammatical, spelling and stylistic errors.
 Instructors may deduct marks for incorrect grammar and spelling in written assignments.